nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - 1d.
 The department does not exist.

   - 1d1.
-SudoHr shows and error message.
+SudoHr shows an error message.

     Use case resumes at step 1.